ysndr/MSc-Thesis/chapter/related-work.md

 : Comparison of the size for different IntelliJ platform plugins {#tbl:plugins-size}

-Naturally, development efforts at this size would gravitate around the most promising solution, stifling the progress on competing platforms [@intellij-comparison-eclipse].
+Naturally, development efforts at this size tend to gravitate around the most promising solution, stifling the progress on competing platforms [@intellij-comparison-eclipse].
-Additionally, it would lock-in programmers into a specific platform for its language support regardless of their personal preference.
+Editor-specific approaches also tend to lock-in programmers into a specific platform for its language support regardless of their personal preference.

 ### IDE Abstraction